 I make good quality furniture in small volumes.

-Today's order limit has been reached.
+The order limit for this week has been reached.

 (Refresh your browser if you are waiting at 9am)